Learn how easy it is to make your own unique, printed greeting cards with a Gel Printing Plate or Gel Press. Printmaking made easy!

 Step 8: Add texture

-To add some texture, I simply placed a piece of burlap fabric on the paint and gently pressed down.
+To add some texture to your gel printing, I simply placed a piece of burlap fabric on the paint and gently pressed down.

 Step 9: Place the stencil on the plate